yanuz93/laravel-simple-api/README.md

         - If you're against the validation rules, an error message will be shown with 4xx status if the package isn't exists.
         - If no packages with the specified ids found, you'll get the failed response with 4xx response status
         - You'll get the recently updated package if it is exists in the database

+- `POST /connote`
+    - Request
+        - body: As it was not required in the test but needed for a valid POST, PUT or PATCH (with specified connote_id) request, any json data will be accepted.

+    - Response
+        - You'll get the recently saved connote with 200 response status.

 Each request above needs to have "Accept: application/json" header.